lucianmot/lucianmot/README.md

 ---

 My name is Lucian.
-I'm from Transylvania, not a vampire.🦇 Into software engineering because I love thinkering, solving things, coding business logic and automating stuff.
+I'm from Transylvania, not a vampire.🦇 Into software engineering because I love thinkering, solving things, coding business logic and automating processes.

 My professional adventures start right after Uni, together with a friend started a digital ads agency [link](https://visualedge.ro/) that kept us busy for a few years.
 We grew to 11 full-time employees.
 After that moved to London to do a software developer bootcamp [link](https://makers.tech/), and then started working at my current company. [link](https://www.azuruw.com/)